osisoft/AVEVA-Adapter-BACnet-Docs/V1/Installation/Install the adapter with Docker for BACnet.md

 2. Name the script `bacnetdockerstart.sh` and save it to the directory where you plan to create the container.

-## Create a Docker container containing the BACnet adapter
+## Create a Docker container containing the adapter

 1. Create the following `Dockerfile` in the directory where you want to create and run the container.